ansible/instruqt/tracks/README.md

 ## Usage
 Use the instruqt cli to pull tracks created from the webui and commit them to this directory.

+A template track has been created to demonstrate what the fields mean.
+You can create a copy of this track using the Instruqt CLI like so: `instruqt track create --from redhat/template-slug-url-of-track --title New track slug --slug new slug`

+After copying the track, `cd` into the track directory and run `instruqt track push` to push it to our Instruqt organization for further editing.

 ### Helpful resources
 - [Build your first track](https://docs.instruqt.com/building-tracks/your-first-track)
 - [View your tracks logs](https://docs.instruqt.com/building-tracks/viewing-logs)